simengangstad/arm-emulator/readme.md

 * displayMemory - If the memory should be displayed every execution cycle
 * waitAfterExecution - If the assembler should wait after each execution cycle
 * amountOfWords - Specifies the amount of words for memory

+## Use

+1. `python3 emulator.py` in command line, or run it in your favourite editor.
+2. Specify where the program you want to run is located.
+3. Press enter to step through your program.